FedeTe/Project-submission/README.md

   }
 ```

-Those data augment could added more samples for cloudy or night scenes and it clearly help reducing the loss.
+Those modification added more samples for cloudy, foggy or night scenes and it clearly help reducing the loss.

-And the result loss is like below.
+And the result loss is like below: performance slightly improved, global loss is lower.

 ![loss_after_augment](Pic/loss_after_augment.png)